10up/block-components/README.md

 }
 ```
 ## useRequestData
-Custom hook to to make a request using getEntityRecords that provides `data`, `isLoading` and `invalidator`.
+Custom hook to to make a request using `getEntityRecords` that provides `data`, `isLoading` and `invalidator` function.
+The `invalidator` function, when dispatched, will tell the datastore to invalidate the resolver associated with the request made by getEntityRecords.
+This will trigger the request to be re-run as if it was being requested for the first time.
+This is not always needed but is very useful for components that need to update the data after an event.
+For example, displaying a list of uploaded media after a new item has been uploaded.

 Parameters:
-* {string} entity The entity to retrieve. ie. postType
+* `{string}` entity The entity to retrieve. ie. postType
-* {string} kind   The entity kind to retrieve. ie. posts
+* `{string}` kind   The entity kind to retrieve. ie. posts
-* {Object} query Optional query to pass to the request.
+* `{Object}` query  Optional query to pass to the request.

 Returns:
-* {Array}
+* `{Array}`
-    * {array}    Array containing the requested entity kind.
+    * `{Array} `   Array containing the requested entity kind.
-    * {Boolean}  Representing if the request is resolving
+    * `{Boolean}`  Representing if the request is resolving
-    * {Function} This function will invalidate the resolver and re-run the query.
+    * `{Function}` This function will invalidate the resolver and re-run the query.
 ### Usage
 ```js
 const ExampleBockEdit = ({ className }) => {